jessmuir/jessmuir.github.io/index.md

 * github: [jessmuir](https://github.com/jessmuir)
 * twitter: [jlynnmuir](https://twitter.com/jlynnmuir)

-Want to hear me give a talk?
+### Online talks

+For the general public
 * [**"Echoes of the Early Universe"**](https://www.youtube.com/watch?v=FDKzkWo0ucQ) **(Public lecture, 1hr)** -  I gave this talk for the general public in July 2020 as part of KIPAC's online "Discover" series.
 It's about the  Cosmic Micorwave Background, and how we can use measurements of it to learn about the history of the Universe and about fundamental physics.

+Technicale
+* [**"DES Y3 Constraints on Beyond-ΛCDM Models with Weak Lensing \& Clustering"**](https://www.youtube.com/watch?v=Bsf5RTo1bxc&ab_channel=CosmologyfromHome) - This is a plenary talk that I gave with Agnès Ferté for the 2022 [Cosmology From Home](https://www.cosmologyfromhome.com/) conference.
+In it, we give an overview of [the DES Y3 key paper](https://arxiv.org/abs/2207.05766) reporting the analysis we co-led constraining several kinds of physics beyond the standard cosmological model.
 * [**"Towards precision cosmology on the largest observable scales"**](http://meetings.aps.org/Meeting/APR20/Session/C03.3) **(Technical talk, 30m)** - This is a talk I gave as a finalist for the APS Cecilia Payne-Gaposchkin Thesis Prize  during a virtual session of the 2020 APS April meeting.
-It covers my dissertation projects  on [ISW signal reconstruction](https://inspirehep.net/literature/1431943), [CMB large-angle anomaly covariances](https://inspirehep.net/literature/1676866), and  [multi-probe blinding](https://inspirehep.net/literature/1765119) for cosmology analysis.
+It covers my dissertation projects  on [ISW signal reconstruction](https://arxiv.org/abs/1603.06586), [CMB large-angle anomaly covariances](https://arxiv.org/abs/1806.02354), and  [multi-probe blinding](https://arxiv.org/abs/1911.05929) for cosmology analysis.

----
-## Education

-* PhD in Physics - University of Michigan, 2018.
-* MPhil in Astronomy - Gonville and Caius College, University of Cambridge, 2013.
-* MASt in Applied Mathematics (Part III) - Gonville and Caius College, University of Cambridge, 2012.
-* B.S.
-Physics & B.S.
-Astrophysics - Michigan State University, 2010.